zyrakq/registry-admin-stack/README.md

 Web interface and OIDC/SSO provider for Docker Distribution Registry.
 Provides user management, image catalog browsing, and authentication services.

+⚠️ **Access Control Limitations**: Despite advertised support for groups, roles, and permissions, registry-admin currently only provides individual image-level access control.
+There is no grouping of images, no ownership assignment, and no role-based access management.
+Access control is limited to granting/restricting individual users to specific already-uploaded images.

 ### 🔐 SSL Automation

 #### [🔒 Let's Encrypt Manager](src/ssl-automation/letsencrypt-manager)